geosoft-as/glm/README.md

 ## The license

-A license gives a client access to use your software for a specified time period.
-It is stored in JSON form in the `<productId>.license` file:
+A _license_ gives a client access to use (parts of) your software for a specified time period.
+The license is stored in JSON form in the `<productId>.license` file:

 ```JSON
 {